abbiagarin/Microsoft-Website-2022/README.md

 This page is fully responsive and optimized for all tablets and mobile devices.

-Technology: HTML, CSS, Vanilla JS
+Technology: HTML, CSS, Vanilla JS and Parcel Bundler